chrislkeller/cypher/readme.rst

 * ``vagrant suspend`` - put the VM to sleep (like closing the lid on a laptop).
 * ``vagrant halt`` - power down the VM completely.
 * ``vagrant up`` - power the machine on.
+* ``vagrant provision`` - Runs provisioning scripts which allows you to make simple modifications and test the results.
 * ``vagrant ssh`` - connect to the machine to run commands.
 * ``vagrant reload`` - restart the VM, re-running the Vagrantfile to update config changes.